L. Lin Wood: Richard Jewell

-JonBenet Ramsey
+John and Patsy Ramsey

 Jewell was quickly followed by other high-profile cases, including John and Patsy Ramsey, the parents of JonBenét Ramsey, whose 1996 murder is still unsolved.
 Wood represented John and Patsy Ramsey and their son Burke, pursuing defamation claims on their behalf against St. Martin's Press, Time Inc., The Fox News Channel, American Media, Inc., Star, The Globe, Court TV and The New York Post.
 The lawsuit against Star was settled.

 John and Patsy Ramsey were also sued in two separate defamation lawsuits arising from the publication of their book, The Death of Innocence.
 The suit was brought by two individuals named in the book as having been investigated by Boulder police as suspects in JonBenét's murder.
 The Ramseys were defended in those lawsuits by Lin Wood and three other Atlanta attorneys, James C. Rawls, Eric P. Schroeder, and S. Derek Bauer.
 The lawsuits against the Ramseys were dismissed.

 In 2016, Wood represented Burke Ramsey, older brother of murder victim JonBenet Ramsey, in a pair of related lawsuits stemming from the CBS network docuseries The Case of JonBenét Ramsey.
 The first suit was filed against Dr. Werner Spitz, a Michigan-based forensic pathologist, over his assertion in a promotional CBS Detroit radio interview that Burke killed his sister when she was a young child.
 The other suit was against CBS and other parties involved in the docuseries, where the same allegations were made.
 Both lawsuits were settled out of court.

 Kyle Rittenhouse

-Wood joined the defense for Kyle Rittenhouse, a teenager who had killed two Kenosha, Wisconsin protesters and permanently disabled a third, and was initially being held on murder charges in Illinois, set in Wisconsin at $2 million.
-He was eventually found not guilty but Wood had helped raise the bail money and said he was owed another $700,000 for legal services, with the money to go to his "FightBack Foundation."
-Rittenhouse wanted the money for himself and sued for it.
-Wood's foundation was eventually awarded $925,000.
+Teenager Kyle Rittenhouse was charged with homicide in August 2020, and detained on bail pending his trial.
+Wood and lawyer John Pierce formed Rittenhouse's initial defense team, although neither were licensed to practice in Wisconsin, where the case was filed.
+For Rittenhouse's defense, they solicited donations to the "FightBack Foundation", a Texas-based nonprofit they had both founded.
+The Journal Sentinel quoted several defense lawyers criticizing their involvement and potential conflict of interest over their control of the donated money.
+In November, Pierce posted Rittenhouse's $2 million bail with money donated to FightBack.
+Wood left the defense team in early December, repurposing FightBack for his election-related litigation.
+Days later, the prosecutor in the case alleged that FightBack was an "unregulated and opaque ‘slush fund’", and that the donations to the defense should have instead been held in a trust.

+Rittenhouse later said that the foundation had fundraised without his family's permission, and that he had fired Wood due to the latter's belief in QAnon and election fraud.
+Rittenhouse and his mother alleged that Wood had wanted to postpone paying Rittenhouse's bail, because Wood believed that society would break down after the election and that Rittenhouse would be safer in jail.
+Law&Crime obtained a recording supporting this allegation.

+In September 2021, Wood said that FightBack was owed Rittenhouse's $2 million bail money.
+FightBack was eventually awarded $925,000.